knpuniversity/symfony2-rest/knpu/episode4/centralize-error-response.md

 # Centralize the Error Response

-In the `EventListener` directory, we created an `APIExceptionSubscriber` whose job is to catch all exceptions and turn them into nice API problem responses.
+In the `EventListener` directory, we created an `ApiExceptionSubscriber` whose job is to catch all exceptions and turn them into nice API problem responses.
 And it already has all of the logic we need to turn an `ApiProblem` object into a proper response.